Mike014/Mike014/README.md

 Later, I returned to **Computer Science**, obtaining certifications through **[CodeAcademy](https://www.codecademy.com/profiles/Mike_014)**, reinforcing and expanding my expertise in **AI and machine learning**.

-However, my early studies in **archaeology and ancient cultures—Greek philosophy, Egyptian architecture—never left me**.
-I have continuously merged this passion with my growing interest in **physics, philosophy, and the fundamental nature of reality**, leading me to explore **[Question Reality!
-Science, philosophy, a search for meaning Specialization](https://github.com/Mike014/Question_Reality)**.
+However, my early studies in **archaeology and ancient cultures—Greek philosophy, Egyptian architecture—never really left me**.
+I’ve continued to weave them into my growing curiosity for **physics, philosophy, and the fundamental nature of reality**, which often drives me to **dig deeper into original sources—academic papers, written articles, primary research**—and to **connect ideas across different perspectives**.

 This **multidisciplinary approach** allows me to tackle **AI research with a broader, more philosophical perspective**, integrating insights from **history, cognition, and theoretical sciences** to push the boundaries of what AI can become.